BOTHWELL TIMELINE

 1821

-Charles and Horace Rowcroft arrived in Hobart on board the Grace on the 11th of August along with Edward and Susannah Nicholas and became the first settlers in the district.
-Charles settled on the property known as Norwood; Horace settled at Grassy Hut and the Nicholas family settled at Nant.
-In October a To Let advertisement was placed in the Hobart Town Gazette and Van Diemen’s Lan Advertiser for a grazing farm of 1000 acres situated on the Clyde River (formerly called the Fat Doe).
+On August 11th, 1821, Charles and Horace Rowcroft arrived in Hobart aboard the Grace, accompanied by Edward and Susannah Nicholas.
+They became the first European settlers in the Clyde River district.
+Charles Rowcroft established himself on a property later known as Norwood, while Horace took up land at Grassy Hut, and the Nicholas family settled at Nant.
+Later that year, in October, a "To Let" advertisement appeared in the Hobart Town Gazette and Van Diemen’s Land Advertiser, offering a grazing farm of 1,000 acres situated on the Clyde River, then known as the Fat Doe.
+This marked the early stages of formal land use and settlement in the area that would become Bothwell.
+(3)

 1822